 “Unlike most freshmen, you seem fully capable of standing up for your principles.
 After reading your final, I want to offer you a position as teaching assistant in next semester’s Beginning Religion class.”

-We were shocked.
-“I’ll be on work/study next semester, but I’d be honored to do it next fall.
+We’re shocked.
+“I’ll be on work/study next semester, but I’ll be honored to do it next fall.
 Is it a paid position?”

 “I’ll have to wait, then.
 It is not a paying TA position but you will not have to pay tuition that semester.”